Rainforest Foundation US

-Rainforest Foundation US is a non-profit NGO working in Central and South America.
-It is one of the first international organizations to support the indigenous peoples of the world's rainforests in their efforts to protect their environment and fulfill their rights to land, life and livelihood.
+Rainforest Foundation US is a US-based non-profit organization that partners with Indigenous peoples in Central and South America to protect rainforest ecosystems.
+It is one of the first international organizations to adopt a rights-based approach to environmental protection, supporting indigenous peoples in their efforts to secure their lands, protect their environment and uphold their rights.

+Rainforest Foundation US focuses its work on three main areas: land rights, rainforest protection and strengthening Indigenous peoples and local community organizations.

 The idea that the indigenous peoples of the world are holders of a specific set of rights and are also the victims of historically unique forms of discrimination is most completely/thoroughly enunciated by the United Nations Declaration on the Rights of Indigenous Peoples, adopted by the UN General Assembly in 2007.
-Rainforest Foundation US works to protect and defend indigenous rights, thereby protecting the rainforests.

 History

 The Rainforest Foundation was founded in 1988 by Sting and his wife Trudie Styler after the indigenous leader of the Kayapo people of Brazil, the Chief Raoni made a personal request to them to help his community protect their lands and culture.
 The Rainforest Foundation's initial project was successful in coordinating the first ever privately funded demarcation of indigenous land in the region – 17,000 square miles of traditional land, the Menkragnoti area, next to Xingu National Park, was demarcated and legally titled to the Kayapo people by the Brazilian government in 1993.

 Since then Rainforest Foundation US, along with its sister organizations Rainforest Foundation UK, Rainforest Foundation Norway, and the Rainforest Foundation Fund, have protected a total of 28 million acres of forest in 20 different rainforest countries around the globe.